 Applications of TDR

-- The main objective of this discussion is to find the level of water in septic tank by planting TDR at the top of tank
+- The main objective of this discussion is to find the level of water in the septic tank by planting TDR at the top of the tank.

 Limitations of TDR